pauldzy/NHDPlus_Navigation_PG/doc/source_datasets.md

 See [NHDPlus User Guide](https://s3.amazonaws.com/nhdplus/NHDPlusV21/Documentation/NHDPlusV2_User_Guide.pdf) page 54.

 The PlusFlow table provides detailed flow direction information regarding the NHDPlus network.
 In particular it details network connections with more than one input or two outputs.
-Such connections are not available from the PlusFlowlineVAA table.
+Such connections are not available from the PlusFlowlineVAA table alone.

 ### NHDFlowline
 * Classic